Monochromatic globular clusters as a critical test of formation models for the dark matter deficient galaxies NGC1052-DF2 and NGC1052-DF4: Observed color variation

 The cluster-to-cluster scatter is also very small, and within the errors is the same for the two galaxies: $\sigma_{\rm obs}=0.015\pm 0.003$ for DF2 and $\sigma_{\rm obs} = 0.010\pm 0.003$ for DF4.
 The observed scatter in the combined sample of 18 bright globular clusters in DF2 and DF4 is $\sigma_{\rm obs}=0.015\pm 0.002$ (all determined with the biweight estimator; the rms is also $0.015$).
 The intrinsic scatter $\sigma_{\rm intr}$ can be determined by constructing the likelihood function,

 with $c_i$ the colors of the individual clusters, $\mu$ the mean, and $\sigma_{\rm eff}^2 = \sigma_{\rm intr}^2 + e_i^2$.
 We find an intrinsic scatter of $\sigma_{\rm intr}=0.012_{-0.003}^{+0.004}$.
 As shown in Fig.\ \ref{cm1.fig} (lower right) the typical scatter in Virgo galaxies is $\sigma \approx 0.1$\,mag, and there are no galaxies with $\sigma<0.05$\,mag.
-We conclude that the globular clusters in DF2 and DF4 form a remarkably homogeneous population, as predicted by the bullet dwarf collision model.
-This level of homogeneity is not observed in normal dwarf galaxies.
+We conclude that the globular clusters in DF2 and DF4 form a remarkably homogeneous population, as predicted by the bullet dwarf collision model.\footnote{{The observed scatter for both galaxies is $\approx 0.03$\,mag when colors are measured directly from the original {\tt flc} files.
+The improvements in flat fielding and photometry led to a factor of $\approx 2$ lower observed scatter, with each contributing about equally.}} This level of homogeneity is not observed in normal dwarf galaxies.